Elite-AI-August/Cat-Dog-Classifier/README.md

 Matplotlib
 ```

-If you can not use GPU, using Google Colaboratory you can use the gpu to train your model.
+If you can not use GPU, using Google Colaboratory you can use the gpu to train your model. :sunglasses:

-## Create a Deep Neuaral Network without using CNN
+## Create a Deep Neuaral Network without using CNN :weary:

 ### [Part 1](https://github.com/farkoo/Cat-Dog-Classifier/blob/master/CatDogClassifier_Part_1.ipynb)
 Designing the primary neural network